walles/riff/README.md

 - Handle plain non-git diff files
 - Think about highlighting whitespace errors like Git does
 - Make DiffString.add() take a color as well
-- Add a trailing whitespace analysis pass to the Refiner
-- Let the Refiner highlight whitespace errors among the added lines in reverse red.
-- Add highlighting of non-leading tabs to the whitespace analysis
 - Think about how to visualize an added line break together with some indentation on the following line.
 - Do `git show 57f27da` and think about what rule we should use to get